renewedvision/uniffi-bindgen-cs/README.md

 # Known Limitations

+### String/byte[]/lists size limit

+Currently size of strings/byte[]/lists is limited to `i32: 2^31`.
+Exceeding this limit will result in exceptions.

-The following valid Rust type definitions fail to be converted properly, but a simple work-around is given:
+### The following valid Rust type definitions fail to be converted properly, but a simple work-around is given:

 - Enum variants having the same name as their member type [#60](https://github.com/NordSecurity/uniffi-bindgen-cs/issues/60)